emilcarr/fabric-sneakhold/README.md

 # Fabric Sneak Hold

 Adds a configurable key to toggle sneak and sprint to Minecraft with Fabric.
 Compatible with Minecraft 1.16.x.
+This mod is **not** allowed on Hypixel and some other servers as it allows you to sneak while inside GUIs.
+Use at your own caution!

 ## Installation